Varan

-Varan (バラン, Baran) is a giant monster, or kaiju, that first appeared in Ishirō Honda's 1958 film Varan the Unbelievable, produced and distributed by Toho.
+Varan (バラン, Baran) is a kaiju that first appeared in Ishirō Honda's 1958 film Varan the Unbelievable, produced and distributed by Toho.
 The creature is depicted as a giant, dinosaurian, prehistoric reptile capable of gliding flight.
-It later appeared in the 1968 film Destroy All Monsters, the ninth film in the Godzilla franchise.
+He later appeared in the 1968 film Destroy All Monsters, the ninth film in the Godzilla franchise.

 The original concept that would later become Varan was developed by Ken Kuronuma, with the design conceived by special effects artist Eiji Tsuburaya, and Keizō Murase, who envisioned the kaiju as being a hybrid of Godzilla and a kappa of Japanese folklore.
 Suit actor Haruo Nakajima, having already portrayed Godzilla four years prior, was the first suit actor to portray the kaiju in the original 1958 film.
 Additionally, fellow suit actor Katsumi Tezuka performed some of Varan's water scenes.

 While relatively obscure compared to most of Toho's kaiju library due to only having a major role in a single film, Varan has nonetheless retained some degree of popularity over the years, being considered for many unrealized film projects and making appearances in non-film media such as comic books and video games.